quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

 #### Voyager I

 Voyager I is then shown, complete with its famous golden record.
 However, the record is shown rotating under its cover with music blaring.
 This isn't the case at all: there is nowhere near enough power to maintain the continuous playing of a record for decades.
-And as noted above, there is no medium through which the music would play even if it were.
+And as noted above, there is no medium through which the music would play even if there were.
 In reality, directions for playing the recorded are [etched on the cover][10], complete with some basic diagrams about how to measure time and where we are in the galaxy.

 A couple of interesting notes about the [contents of the golden record][11]: